 Diagnosing food allergies can be a tricky thing to do!
-When your immune system over-reacts to a special protein found in a food, you have a food allergy.
+When your immune system over-reacts to a special protein found in a portion of food, you have a food allergy.
 Sometimes symptoms occur simply by touching, breathing or eating a tiny amount of the food.

 My previous post discussed how the immune system makes immunoglobulins as a response to reacting with an allergen, thus this reaction is at the heart of diagnosing food allergies.

 True food allergies are reactions that always generate symptoms, usually within minutes to hours.
 Although any food may cause an allergy, over 90% of significant food allergies are caused by cow’s milk, egg, wheat, soy, peanut, tree nut, fish, shellfish.

 The majority of food allergies do not lead to the life-threatening reactions most of us associate with the disease.
 As an ENT surgeon, many of my patients with significant food allergies show symptoms such as nasal swelling, ear/sinus infections, excess mucus production, cough, hoarseness and skin rashes.

 The typical symptoms that I see in my patients may not be noticeable immediately even though the immune reaction has indeed started to occur!

 I treat many children who have had chronic ear infections and conductive hearing loss due to food allergies.
 Once the foods have been identified, most of my patients are able to continue to eat the foods; however, a significant reduction in the amount eaten in needed.

 Although ear tubes may not be avoided in many patients, I believe all efforts to reduce swelling around the eustachian tube should be attempted.
 Therefore, managing food allergies in young patients may be important for preventing recurrent ear infections.

 What are some symptoms of food allergies?